afroditeapp/afrodite-backend/docs/profile_attributes_spec.md

         Only top level values are possible to set.
 Max value count is 7.
         (Internal representation is 8 bit bitflag and zero bit is reserved for filtering purposes)
+    - `SelectMultipleFilterMultiple` - same as `SelectSingleFilterMultiple`
+        but selecting multiple bitflags are possible.
 - `icon` - icon to be used for the attribute.
 The format is `src:icon_identifier`.
 The `src` value `material` states that the `icon_identifier` value is from the material icon set.